-Senior living
+Senior

 Moving into senior living is a big moment.
 It’s natural to feel emotional, but also excited about this next step.
 For many seniors, senior living is an opportunity to improve quality of life by cutting costs, reducing upkeep tasks and connecting with a senior community.
-Seniors can get the peace of mind that they’re safe and supported by health care, too.
-As you or your loved one prepare to move into senior living, be sure to plan ahead.
-To help you out, we’ve put together some must-knows for moving into senior living, so your upcoming transition goes smoothly.
+Seniors can get the peace of mind that they’re safe and supported by healthcare too.

-1. You have plenty of options for moving into senior living.
+1. You have plenty of options.

 Senior living is a blanket term for any housing designed for adults over the age of 55.
 However, there’s a wide range of senior living options, depending on your needs.